hubertmk/go-render/README.md

-# Because sometimes ... you just need a thumbnail
+# Because sometimes ... you just need that thumbnail

 ## How it Works